Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: introduction

 Interestingly, some exotic orbital related quantum states, which do not exist in real materials, can be realized in artificial lattice systems.
-An intriguing example is the $\textit{p}_{x,y}$-orbital honeycomb lattice, which was proposed by Wu and coworkers in 2007\cite{wu2007,wu2008}.
-Different from graphene, in optical lattice, the energy of $s$ orbital is separated away from the $p$ orbital, so that a $\textit{p}$-orbital honeycomb lattice can be constructed without $sp$ hybridization.
-The $\textit{p}$-orbital honeycomb lattice has an unique band structure.
+An intriguing example is the $\textit{p}_{x,y}$-orbital honeycomb lattice, which was proposed by Wu and coworkers in 2007~\cite{wu2007,wu2008}.
+Different from graphene, in optical lattice, the energy of $s$ orbital is rather largely separated away from the $p$ orbital, so that a $\textit{p}$-orbital honeycomb lattice can be constructed without $sp$ hybridization.
+The $\textit{p}$-orbital honeycomb lattice has a unique band structure.
 It has four $p$ bands, where two of them are flat bands and the other two give rise to a Dirac cone at the $K$ points in Brillouin zone.
-Due to the quenched kinetic energy of flat bands, strong correlation effects, such as Wigner crystal\cite{wu2007}, ferromagnetism\cite{PhysRevA.82.053618}, may appear.
-Meanwhile, the band structure is able to be tuned into topological nontrivial state, where the QAH effect can be realized\cite{PhysRevLett.101.186807,PhysRevA.83.023615,PhysRevB.90.075114}.
-It also enables unconventional $f$-wave Cooper pairing with a conventional attractive interaction\cite{PhysRevA.82.053611}.
+Due to the quenched kinetic energy of flat bands, strong correlation effects, such as Wigner crystal~\cite{wu2007}, ferromagnetism~\cite{PhysRevA.82.053618}, may appear.
+Meanwhile, the band structure is able to be tuned into topological nontrivial state~\cite{Zhang2019,ZhuGB2019}, \textit{e.g.}~the QAH effect~\cite{PhysRevLett.101.186807,PhysRevA.83.023615,PhysRevB.90.075114,Bloch2019,XieXC2019}and QSH effect~\cite{Ligang2018,Canonico2019}.
+It also enables unconventional $f$-wave Cooper pairing with a conventional attractive interaction~\cite{PhysRevA.82.053611}.
 Beyond the bulk properties, this $p_{x,y}$-orbital honeycomb lattice has two kinds of edge states, which are distinct from that of graphene.
-One is zero energy edge states, which have similar origin like the conventional edge states in graphene.
+One is zero energy edge states, which have a similar origin to the conventional edge states in graphene.
 The other is novel dispersive edge states.
-Both of them have been observed in photonic lattice in a recent experiment\cite{orbitaledgestate}.
-So far, experimental realization of this interesting $p$-orbital honeycomb lattice has only been reported in photonic lattice of coupled micropillars\cite{orbitaledgestate, amo2014}.
-But, fermions in $\textit{p}$-orbital honeycomb lattice, which has been intensively studied in theory, has not been reported in experiment.
+Both of them have been observed in photonic lattice in a recent experiment~\cite{orbitaledgestate}.